kurisufriend/kurisu-lambda/readme.txt

 (def moeblob ("moe" "moe~" "kyun!!"))
-:iterate over said list, passing each item to a statement :the statement is only executed in the scope of the macro, so `item` expands to the : actual value of each item
+:iterate over said list, passing each item to a statement :the statement is only executed in the scope of the macro, so `item` expands to the : actual value of each item. since `item` is defined passing the statement to `loop`, :  we could actually use `i` as well!
 (each moeblob
 	(id spit item))
 ===>